Aletheia: What Makes RLVR For Code Verifiers Tick?: Introduction

-Recently, thinking-enabled generative verifiers have proliferated in post-training pipelines for reasoning-heavy domains such as math and science~\citep{liu-etal-2025-compassverifier, DBLP:journals/corr/abs-2505-14652, DBLP:journals/corr/abs-2510-06499}.
-Often, such verifiers are trained with RLVR~\citep{chenRMR1RewardModeling2025, DBLP:journals/corr/abs-2505-14268}, boosting interpretability~\citep{DBLP:journals/corr/abs-2507-17746} and mitigating reward hacking~\citep{DBLP:journals/corr/abs-2504-13914}.
-Conversely, such advances have made fewer inroads in code generation~\citep{DBLP:conf/icml/NiACDSSY24, Shum2025SWERMEF}, and the few existing code verifiers are encoder-only regression models~\citep{zhu2026codescalerscalingcodellm, DBLP:conf/icml/ZhangYHLYF023, DBLP:conf/emnlp/ShiFGZW22}.
-This lack of adoption can be attributed to the prohibitive costs associated with the RLVR recipe, due to the complex orchestration of rollout, behavior, and reference policies.
-This raises a critical question: \textbf{Does robust code verification require the full RLVR suite, or can cheaper alternatives suffice?}
+\textbf{The lack of RLVR adoption for code verifiers.} Recently, generative verifiers have proliferated in post-training pipelines for reasoning-heavy domains such as math and science~\citep{liu-etal-2025-compassverifier, DBLP:journals/corr/abs-2505-14652, DBLP:journals/corr/abs-2510-06499}.
+Often, these verifiers are trained to reason before answering using RLVR~\citep{chenRMR1RewardModeling2025, DBLP:journals/corr/abs-2505-14268}, which boosts interpretability~\citep{DBLP:journals/corr/abs-2507-17746} and mitigates reward hacking~\citep{DBLP:journals/corr/abs-2504-13914}.
+However, these advances have made fewer inroads into code verifiers, which are predominantly encoder-only regression models~\citep{zhu2026codescalerscalingcodellm, DBLP:conf/icml/ZhangYHLYF023, DBLP:conf/emnlp/ShiFGZW22}.
+Although such models can approximate code execution outcomes~\citep{DBLP:journals/corr/abs-2509-26476}, they remain brittle against adversarial and semantic-preserving transformations even at scale~\citep{DBLP:journals/corr/abs-2504-04372, DBLP:journals/corr/abs-2502-11167}, pointing to the need for richer, generative approaches.
+Yet the lack of adoption is unsurprising: the full RLVR recipe is expensive and demands intricate orchestration of rollout, behavior, and reference policies.
+Thus, we study verifier training along three axes where RLVR differs from cheaper post-training recipes, namely: generating long intermediate reasoning traces (\textbf{Thinking}), learning from both positive and negative samples (\textbf{Negatives}), and learning from data generated by an updated policy (\textbf{Online}).

-Core RLVR components have been extensively studied across various generative scenarios~\citep{tajwar2024preference, lanchantinBridgingOfflineOnline2025, zhu2025surprising}.
-However, a systematic analysis for verifiers is notably absent: a significant gap because generative performance in LLMs does not directly translate to verification capability~\citep{DBLP:journals/corr/abs-2310-01846}.
-Although small regression models can approximate code execution outcomes~\citep{DBLP:journals/corr/abs-2509-26476}, achieving robustness against adversarial or semantic-preserving transformations remains a challenge even for the largest off-the-shelf models~\citep{DBLP:journals/corr/abs-2504-04372, DBLP:journals/corr/abs-2502-11167}.

-In this work, we present a controlled analysis of the core components of RLVR by creating \textbf{\workname{}}: a contamination-free testbed that isolates algorithmic robustness to out-of-distribution (OOD) scenarios from data exposure, providing a rigorous benchmark for verifier performance.
-Across three model sizes ($1.5-14$B) and four evaluation axes, we ablate three primary drivers of performance and cost: generating long intermediate traces (\textbf{Thinking}), learning from both positive and negative samples (\textbf{Negatives}), and learning from data generated by an updated policy (\textbf{Online}).